-- access world-class facilities and equipment; - freely explore their talent and experiment without boundaries; - advance their skills, learning how to turn a creative interest in a successful career; and - access one of the world's most buoyant creative industries.
+- · access world-class facilities and equipment - freely explore their talent and experiment without boundaries - advance their skills, learning how to turn a creative interest into a successful career - access one of the world's most buoyant creative industries.

-Courses in Art and Design give students fresh, deep and meaningful ways of expressing themselves and showcasing their talents in new and exciting ways.
-Subjects such as Fashion Design, Fine Art, Photography, Product Design, Architecture, Graphic Design, Theatre Design and Performance take students behind the scenes, broadening their understanding of each subject and industry area.
-This allows them to discover a variety of ways and opportunities to pursue a career in Art and Design.
+Courses in art and design give students fresh, deep and meaningful ways of expressing themselves and showcasing their talents in new and exciting ways.
+Subjects such as fashion design, fine art, photography, product design, architecture, graphic design, filmmaking, and theatre design take students behind the scenes, broadening their understanding of each subject and industry area.
+This allows them to discover a variety of ways and opportunities to pursue a career in art and design.